 When you buy gifts for family and friends, it’s important to know what you have brought and what you still need to buy.

 I like to use an online tool to track my lists.
-All my Christmas ideas for gifts are stored in app Wunderlist.
+All my Christmas ideas for gifts are in listed in one place and ca be ticked off once brought.
 By keeping my list online, it is accessible when I’m out and about.
 When it comes to writing up Santa’s wishes.
 Pen and paper is the go.

 Over the years, I’ve often been asked what I would like for Christmas or my birthday.
 Just as I’ve asked the same question to my relatives overseas.
 I also ask my children what they would like for Christmas when they are home and when they are abroad.
 When I ask my son what he would like for Christmas he always says socks.
 He has since a young child always worn explore socks.
 Where I don’t tend to send everyday socks to family overseas unless they have requested it.
 I do sometimes create a gift box where I might put in novelty socks, especially something like these koala socks that remind that we live Downunder.